whatyouhide/gotham-contrib/README.md

 Open Xcode, then navigate to `Xcode > Preferences > Fonts & Colors` and select the Gotham theme.

+### Pentadactyl

+The colorscheme along with the installation instructions are available on the [gotham.penta][pentadactyl-version] repository.

 ## Contributing

 I'm more than happy to accept Pull Requests of any kind: bug fixes, support for